LoganSnyder216/4230-Project-Two/README.txt

 ==========
 Instructions

-You control The Gardener. (currently a yellow circle) To win, defeat 30 enemies by shooting them with projectiles.
+You control The Gardener.
+Defeat each wave of enemies by shooting them with projectiles.
+You win after clearing all the waves.

 You take damage from enemy projectiles and explosions.
 You lose if you run out of health.